-Fingal County Council have launched our very own podcast channel titled, Inside Fingal.
+Fingal County Council has its very own podcast channel, Inside Fingal.
 A podcast is an audio programme, just like Talk Radio, but you subscribe to it on your smartphone and listen to it whenever you like, in the car, out walking or cutting the grass, you choose.

-The podcast will take you inside Fingal County Council and gives you an insight into the work being done by councillors and staff to make Fingal a better place to live, work, visit and do business in.
-Also included will be Competitions, Entertainment, News, Special Reports and Interviews.
+The Inside Fingal podcast takes you inside Fingal County Council and gives you an insight into the work being done by councillors and staff to make Fingal a better place to live, work, visit and do business in.

 We recommend the following apps to listen to the Inside Fingal Podcast, iTunes, Spotify, Stitcher, Castbox and Google Podcasts, and as soon as we launch, remember to subscribe to Fingal County Council on Facebook, Instagram, Twitter and LinkedIn to be notified of each new episode.
-All podcasts will also be posted www.fingal.ie/podcast so you can listen to past podcasts.
+All podcasts are also posted to www.fingal.ie/podcast so you can listen to past podcasts.

 We hope you enjoy listening to Inside Fingal and gain an insight into the work of Fingal County Council, your council, working for you.

 On February 1, 2019, Fingal County Council became the first local authority in Ireland to move to a centralised model of procurement with the establishment of the Central Procurement Unit.
 In Episode 14 of the Inside Fingal podcast the Council’s Procurement Officer, Brian Murray, explains how public sector procurement works and how the Unit provides full tender support to departments across the organisation.